Things to do

 Norfolk is quite a large county, as English counties go.
-As it was a very prosperous one, with very good farmland.
+In the past, it was a very prosperous one, with very good farmland.
 Because of that, it was a magnet for those who wanted to amass large estates.
-Because these estates and their farms required large numbers of labourers, this area was quite densely populated in the past.
+Because these estates and their farms required large numbers of labourers, this area was quite densely populated too, resulting in hundreds of villages, one, often less than a mile from the next.

 There were over 730 villages in Norfolk, in the early 19th century.
 Before that, there were many others which had become emparked, abandoned, eroded away by the sea or incorporated into other towns and villages or the City of Norwich.
 In the Breckland area, we have over 130 villages and, although some are tiny, like Illington or Little Bittering, with just a few inhabitants, others, such as Mattishall or Swanton Morley have over 2,000 people living in them.
 Breckland Council has the following civil parishes:

 Ashill, Attleborough, Banham, Bawdeswell, Beachamwell, Beeston with Bittering,

 Beetley, Besthorpe, Billingford, Bintree, Blo’Norton, Bradenham, Brettenham, Bridgham, Brisley, Bylaugh, Carbrooke, Caston, Cockley Cley, Colkirk, Cranwich, Cranworth, Croxton,

 Didlington, Dereham, East Tuddenham, Elsing, Foulden, Foxley, Fransham,